-Once you master star hopping you can find anything that is within the optical capability of your telescope.
+Once you master star hopping, you can find anything that is within the optical capability of your telescope.

 If you are using an AltAz mount, a second method is to use a phone or computer planetarium app that presents a map of the sky and the real-time altitude and azimuth coordinates of your target.
-If you search in your app store for astronomy apps you will find such titles as Stellarium, SkEye, SkySafari, and others.
+If you search in your app store for astronomy apps, you will find such titles as Stellarium, SkEye, SkySafari, and others.

 In the photo, you can see the 360-degree scale I added to my AltAz mount.
 I purchased this on Amazon.

-Using one of the planetarium apps I can get the real-time altitude and azimuth coordinates for my target.
+Using one of the planetarium apps, I can get the real-time altitude and azimuth coordinates for my target.

 I use a carpenter’s digital angle gauge to set the angle of the scope and a compass to estimate the azimuth.

 If you are using an equatorial mount, you could use a paper map or one of these apps to find the right ascension and declination coordinates.
 These are represented by dials on the mount.
-Once you have the mount polar aligned, per the video I provided in the mounts section, you can turn the scope till the dials match the coordinates.
+Once you have the mount polar aligned, per the video I provided in the mounts section, you can turn the scope until the dials match the coordinates.

-There is not much you can do about light pollution other than to take this into consideration when you are picking your observing location and what you wish to observe.
+There is not much you can do about light pollution other than take this into consideration when you are picking your observing location and what you wish to observe.
 You may wish to plan observing sessions where you pop the telescope into the car so you can go to a darker location.

-For example, the Andromeda galaxy, when viewed from a light polluted location, may look like a grayish smudge against that light polluted sky.
-Hop in the car and drive 30 minutes to a dark location and the Andromeda galaxy will look very different.
+For example, the Andromeda galaxy, when viewed from a light-polluted location, may look like a grayish smudge against that light-polluted sky.
+Hop in the car and drive 30 minutes to a dark location, and the Andromeda galaxy will look very different.
 You may be able to see the dust lanes, a bright core, and the overall shape.
 Same scope, different location.

 So, if you are in a city or brightly lit suburb, take ease of car travel with the scope into consideration.
-This is not vacation travel but a quick trip to a darker location.
+This is not vacation travel, but a quick trip to a darker location.
 Although planning a vacation to a dark site can make for a great family experience.

-If your home location is very bright then you may wish to focus on these targets at home.
+If your home location is very bright, then you may wish to focus on these targets at home.